 Walking outside on a warm spring day, my insides constricted and pain radiated across my lower back.
 I closed my eyes and focused on the humid air as it made its way through my nostrils to the walls of my expanding rib-cage.
 I felt the sun heating my face and the breeze on my skin.
 I noted birds chirping, then a car purring by.
 I was using mindfulness meditation to help me through my labor and delivery without pain medication.

 During pregnancy, I searched for a method that would help me achieve the unmedicated birth I wanted.
 I wasn’t convinced that contractions are merely “surges” of energy, or that the ancient wisdom of my body would allow me to experience euphoria instead of pain.
-I didn’t trust I could imagine myself on a beach while my insides tightened with overwhelming force.
+I didn’t trust I could imagine myself on a beach while my insides tightened with overwhelming force—surely other pregnant women have felt similarly?
 I wanted a way to deal with the reality of childbirth, and Mindful Birthing by Nancy Bardacke, CNM, founding director of the Mindfulness-Based Childbirth and Parenting (MBCP) Program, was my answer.

-Mindful birthing doesn’t deny pain as part of the experience; rather, it provides Buddhism-based mindfulness meditation techniques for dealing with pain one moment at a time.
+Mindful birthing doesn’t deny pain as part of the experience (unlike some schools of thought around alternative techniques, such as hypnobirthing); rather, it provides Buddhism-based mindfulness meditation techniques for dealing with pain one moment at a time.
 It is one of a few birth preparations that you can—and must—practice before labor.

 Mindfulness meditation gives you tools, like paying attention to breathing or focusing on the sensations in your body, that help keep you in the present moment.
 By practicing these tools both formally in meditation and informally throughout the day, you become better at staying in the moment.
 It can seem difficult at first—yes, your mind will wander—but with practice it becomes easier.

-Since then, hundreds of research studies have shown that mindfulness-based programs alleviate depression, anxiety, stress, pain and more.
+Since then, hundreds of research studies have shown that mindfulness-based programs and guided meditations alleviate depression, anxiety, stress, pain and more.

 After adapting the MBSR program for childbirth, Bardacke has taught more than 1,400 expectant parents in 71 courses.